Metrology for Temporal Light Modulation 20NRM01

 Impact on the metrology and scientific communities

-The project will strengthen the knowledge and measurement capabilities of national metrology institutes on the characterisation and calibration of TLM measurement devices and TLM sources.
+The project has strengthen the knowledge and measurement capabilities of national metrology institutes on the characterisation and calibration of TLM measurement devices and TLM sources.
 This will enable NMIs to establish calibration services of TLM measurement devices and/or reference sources for their stakeholders.
 The project will publish a set of representative computer-generated and real-life waveforms and the corresponding values and measurement uncertainties for flicker and the stroboscopic effect.
 This will allow scientists and metrologists involved in TLM measurement to validate their models and uncertainty calculations.
 Within the project, novel techniques for measuring temporal light modulation of complete scenes will be investigated, based on high-resolution time-resolved and spatially resolved imaging.
 The development of metrology for this type of measurement is new and challenging and is expected not only to impact the field of TLM measurement, but also the wider field of metrology for time and spatially resolved photometry.
 The project will impact the research field on human perception of TLM.
 In particular, it will progress scientific knowledge on the phantom array effect with the work on the development of a metric for this TLA.
 More generally, the developed metrology on TLM measurement will support ongoing research on health, performance and safety effects of TLM.

 At Lux junior 2023 in Dörnfeld bei Ilmenau, Germany, June 2023, arranged by LitTG and Technische Universität Ilmenau two presentations were given on the characterization of TLM in scenes using imaging devices.